Healthy Homes Assessment Wallaceville

 What We Do

-As building inspectors we deal with all the components involved in expert house inspects.
-We’re there to make sure you make the right choice when it comes to purchasing your next property.
+As building inspectors, we are experts in all elements associated with specialist home examinations.
+We are here to ensure that you make the correct choice when it comes to purchasing your next property.

-We value your money and conduct comprehensive examinations to ensure that you don’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the enjoyable aspects of purchasing or owning a house.
+We consider your investment to be a serious one We conduct comprehensive examinations to make sure that you don’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the enjoyable aspects of buying or owning a home.

-We offer a wide range of services to ensure that you are completely informed of the condition of any property you might be looking to purchase or sell and also other services.
+We offer a wide range of services to ensure you are completely informed of the condition of any property that you might be considering buying or selling in addition to other services.

 • Pre Purchase & Pre Sale Reports